-David has more than 35 years of experience in administrative and environmental law, specializing in environmental, occupational health and safety, transportation, product safety, and pesticide matters.
-Regularly rated by Chambers USA as one of Washington, DC’s “Leading Lawyers” in his field, David is commended for maintaining his “position as a leader in occupational health and safety, transportation, product safety, electronics and battery issues, and pesticide regulation” (2011) and highly praised by “clients, who say: ‘It is hard to imagine a lawyer who knows the issues better’” (2013).
-Commended in Chambers for possessing “a phenomenal level of experience” and providing “excellent analysis and strategic advice” (2010) while remaining “highly accessible” (2013), clients tell Chambers that he “knows all the players and precedents and what they need to do to be successful” (2012).
-He also has been listed for over a dozen years in The Best Lawyers in America, rated by the Euromoney Legal Media Group as one of the world’s leading environmental lawyers and named one of “America’s top 20 environmental lawyers” by the Guide to the World’s Leading Environment Lawyers.
+David has more than 50 years of experience in administrative and environmental law, specializing in environmental, occupational health and safety, transportation, product safety, and pesticide matters.
+Regularly rated by Chambers USA as one of Washington, DC’s “Leading Lawyers” in his field, over his long career David has been commended for maintaining his “position as a leader in occupational health and safety, transportation, product safety, electronics and battery issues, and pesticide regulation” (2011), and is highly praised for possessing “a phenomenal level of experience” and providing “excellent analysis and strategic advice” (2010) while remaining “highly accessible” (2013).
+He also has been listed for many years in The Best Lawyers in America, rated by the Euromoney Legal Media Group as one of the world’s leading environmental lawyers and named one of “America’s top 20 environmental lawyers” by the Guide to the World’s Leading Environment Lawyers.

 - Successfully represented both claimants and respondents in numerous Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) data compensation negotiations and arbitrations.
 Represents a broad range of companies, task forces, and coalitions before the U.S. Environmental Protection Agency (EPA), state agencies (including California and Arizona), and in the courts in connection with registration, water pollution, the Endangered Species Act (ESA), and other issues.